Management Tools & Enforcement in Commercial Fisheries

 Next in a fishing operation is the kind of fishing gear that will be used.
 Fishing gear is chosen depending on the species, depth, weather, boat, and crew; though the most efficient way to catch a target species is not always the most environmentally friendly.
 Gear restrictions, or limitations on the kind of fishing gear allowed in a fishery are meant to curb the amount of bycatch produced.
 A classic example is turtle excluder devices (TEDs).
 Sea turtles are susceptible to being caught in trawl nets and drowning; nets with TEDs allow the turtles to escape while keeping the fish.
 Our explainer on all different kinds of commercial fishing gear & techniques can be found here.

 Spatial & Temporal Tools

 Fishery managers can also restrict when and where fishermen can fish.
-Often closed seasons are the easiest regulation to enforce.
-These kinds of spatial & temporal closures are great for protecting fishes’ reproduction: Fish reproduce in many different ways, but they all depend on timing and specific locations to spawn—protecting those times or seasons and location is important in ensuring sustainability.
-For example, many crustaceans like crab and lobster carry their eggs for a season; closing a crustacean fishery during the egg carrying season will ensure those eggs get to hatch and the fishery is sustained.
+Often, closed seasons are the easiest regulation to enforce.
+These kinds of temporal closures are great for protecting fishes’ reproduction: Fish reproduce in many different ways, but they all depend on timing and specific locations to spawn—protecting those times and location is important to ensure sustainability.
+For example, many crustaceans like crab and lobster carry their eggs for a season; closing a crustacean fishery during the egg-carrying season will ensure those eggs get to hatch and the fishery is sustained.
 Many species of fish also meet in specific locations to spawn.
-It would be so easy for a fishing boat to wait on a known mating spot and wipe out a population—protecting those spawning aggregations is crucial.
+It would be too easy for a fishing boat to wait on a known mating spot and wipe out a population—protecting those spawning aggregations is crucial.